JeffBose85/ART477TLOU/InformationArchitecture.md

 - After Joel, Tess, and Ellie get ready to get out of the city.
 They must meet an outside fireflies group outside of the QZ at the capitol building.

 The Outskirts (Summer)
 - Going through a series of tunnels, the group gets found by a couple of FEDRA officers, they check the group for infections.
 Once they get to ellie, she stabs one in the leg and Joel and Tess kill the officers.
 They find the infected scanner and find out ellie is infected.
-She tells them that the bite she has on her right arm if 3 weeks old and that she is immune to the cordyceps virus.
+She tells them that the bite she has on her right arm if 3 weeks old and that she is immune to the cordyceps fungus.
 - Now that they killed those officers they must hide to responding officers and they must travel through open sewers avoiding various patrols.
 - Eventually, they come up to a roadblock and they must find an alternate route, which is through a partially collapsed skyscraper.
 - In the skyscraper they also find a killed FEDRA patrol.
 This is were they meet the first clickers and runners of the game.